sfnw-dev-owner/process-manuals/Interior_Trim/interior_trim.md

 # Final Trim

-1. Measure, cut, and place the final horizontal trim piece on the middle seam of one side wall
+1. Measure, cut, and place the final horizontal trim piece in the middle of one side wall, lining it up with the long middle trim on that wall.
 2. Repeat for the other side wall
 3. Measure, cut, and place the horizontal piece that goes under the front window shelf, align with the horizontal trim at waist level on the side wall.
 USE a LEVEL, nail in place.